DIY Painted Kids TeepeeSeptember 11, 2014 | FILED UNDER: Home Decor, Room Decor

-While you can find teepees in a variety of designs, I was drawn to these high-quality Dexton teepees from Hayneedle because they offer a blank canvas.
-Better yet, the manufacturer even encourages you to decorate it to make it your own!
+While you can find teepees in a variety of designs, I was drawn to these high-quality plain canvas teepees.
+The decorating possibilities are endless.
 It wasn’t long before I was dreaming up a teepee covered in pink pom-pom trim. 😉

 Even the poles were begging to be given a bright shot of pink!